 Since competitive strength is a comparison between peers, and various industries have different levels of profitability and require different levels of debt, it helps to use an industry context.

 CEO Steven Newman has been at the job since 2010.
-Before that, he served as its chief operating officer and served various other positions for several years.
+Before that, he served as the company's chief operating officer and in various other positions for several years.

 The drilling industry isn't especially susceptible to wholesale technological disruption, though it can be cyclical and sensitive to energy prices.

 The Foolish conclusion

 Whether or not Buffett would buy shares of Transocean, we've learned that to some extent it normally exhibits the characteristics of a Buffett investment: more-or-less consistent earnings power, fairly high returns on equity with limited debt, and a straightforward business, though it's possible Buffett would also like to watch the company to see how its CEO fares in his new role.
 To stay up to speed on Transocean's turnaround, simply add it to your stock watchlist.
 If you don't have one yet, you can create a watchlist of your favorite stocks by clicking here.